Salmon Poisoning Disease in Dogs

 The fluke worm, but not the bacterium, can also infect humans.
 While people do not contract salmon poisoning, they may show mild gastrointestinal symptoms.
 Cats do not appear to develop salmon poisoning.

 The whole system of hosts, parasites, and bacteria reside in a relatively isolated geographic area— the pacific northwest, including Oregon, Washington, California, and British Columbia.
 Be cautious when fishing or around water in these areas.
 Monitor your dog closely and keep your pup away from salmon, steelhead, trout and other freshwater fish carcasses.
 Dogs can get infected by this disease by eating raw, undercooked, or smoked fish.

 It was thought that dogs who survived an infection, were treated with antibiotics, and recovered would be immune to salmon poisoning, but that might not be the case.
 Another bacterium, SF agent, closely resembles Neorickettsia helminthoeca and causes similar symptoms only in a milder form.
 Infection from SF agent may not provide immunity to dogs from Neorickettsia helminthoeca.
 Pet parents should not make any assumptions about whether or not their dog has an immunity to SPD.

 If your dog has eaten raw fish in this region of the world, especially if any of these symptoms are present, veterinary treatment is essential.
 Be sure to tell your veterinarian if your dog may have been exposed to this disease.

 This stuff is already popping up across the U.S., and it’s super dangerous for your dog.

 5 tips to help your pup have fun in the sun — safely.

-Seeing your pup's normally perky tail go limp can be unnerving, but rest assured: It's nothing to panic about.
+Seeing your pup’s normally perky tail go limp can be unnerving, but it’s really nothing to panic about.

 Keep your pup safe in the pool, a pond or the ocean.